In this post, you will learn 10 ways to become a happier mom that are so simple you can start to implement them now and feel happier right away!

 3. Flood your mind with praise

-Words are extremely powerful.
-If you have ever read The Four Agreements, you know that the number one agreement is to be impeccable with your word.
-The things you say to yourself in your head all day long are dictating your mood, your state of mind, your actions, basically
+The things you say to yourself in your head all day long are dictating your mood, your state of mind, your actions, and basically

 4. Ditch the mom guilt

-Mothers might be superhuman, but we are still human nonetheless.
+Mothers are not superhumans.
 We cannot become happier moms if we hold ourselves to insane standards and beat ourselves up every time we don’t meet them.

 Another point I want to make is that we cannot allow other people to set our standards for us.
 Every family is different, every child is different, and everyone has different priorities and ways of doing things.
 Do not feel guilty if you are not meeting someone else standards for the kind of mom you should be.

 List 3 things that you have felt mom guilt about lately on a sheet of paper.
 Then, look at the list, take a deep breath, forgive yourself, and let it go.
 Take a few moments to decipher why you felt guilty.
 Whose standards were you trying to meet?
 Become aware of where your guilt is coming from so you can recognize it if it comes up again.